dhardy/pippin/doc/technical-decisions.md

 possible: find a little-used partition with more numbers than it needs, and steal some of its range.
 The details for this are yet to be defined.

+The range (0, 0) is a special case used in the library when loading data.
+This range should never be used otherwise.

 ### Snapshot and commit log file names